-The BSI developed and has long offered organizations the IT-Grundschutz, a set of information security standards, recommendations, and best practices.
+The BSI has long offered organizations a set of information security standards, recommendations, and best practices (IT-Grundschutz).
 The IT-Grundschutz:

 - Takes a step-by-step methodology approach. - Explains how to design, implement, and maintain an information security management system and program. - Includes companion resources on risk analysis and business continuity management.